 Gift Vendors, Horticultural booths and Rides and Games will encircle the Cathedral reminiscent of medieval days.
 More than 80 boutique booths will bring a marvelous selection of gifts.
 Shop On!
 Many of our vendors return year after year, but new ones are always added.
-Our Vendor list is basically complete.
-Click here » to review this year's exciting list of 82 vendors!White Elephant Booth (Our donors open their attics and cupboards providing treasures to delight you).
+Click here » to review last year's exciting list of 82 vendors!White Elephant Booth (Our donors open their attics and cupboards providing treasures to delight you).
 As always - a wide array of collectibles, jewelry, china, crystal, prints, baskets and many other items for the home and Mother's Day - a bargain shoppers paradise.

 NCS Used Books, a huge tent with an amazing variety of books (10,000 books!)- most priced between 50 cents and four dollars.
 We sell: hardback and paperback fiction, architecture, mysteries, children's books for all ages, classics, poetry,plays, Non-fiction books include history, travel, cooking, gardening, sports, self-help, child-rearing, and arts among others.
 Come browse - You won't be disappointed. the Book Sale is accepting book donations in the Cathedral parking garage during school days.
 We accept fiction, nonfiction, children's books, cds, dvds and audio books.
 No text books, videos, magazines.
 Follow the signs to the drop off location.
 For more information: email@example.com

 Premier Plants - All Hallows Guild's signature booth - flowers, plants and herbs.